GraniteLabsAI/granitelabs-site/docs/blue-iris/start-here.md

 - [System Reference](/blue-iris/system-reference/)
 - [Tab Index](/blue-iris/tab-index/)

-Goal:
+**Goal:**
-- Understand how the system works
+- Understand how the system is structured
-- Learn what each section controls
+- Learn what each major section controls

 ---